kwaugh/frisbee-forms/README.md

 Note that this container expects another container with mongodb to be running on the same machine on the same docker network.
 For example:
-> docker run --network NETWORK_NAME --name DB_NAME webhippie/mongodb:latest
+> docker run --network NETWORK_NAME --name mongodb webhippie/mongodb:latest

 After running this application for the first time with name APP_NAME, in the future it can be started by just running